 You’ll cut your other heating costs by 10%-40% with an insert.

 Because of the enclosed design, an insert increases the efficiency of burning wood, helping you extract the most heat for the least cost.

 Most wood-burning inserts also include a fan to circulate the warm air around the firebox back into the room for even more efficiency.

-Improvements in the designs of wood-burning fireplace inserts over the past five years mean almost all new units now meet the guidelines for fuel efficiency set by U.S. Environmental Protection Agency of 60% to 80%.
+Improvements in the designs of wood-burning fireplace inserts over the past few years mean almost all new units now meet the guidelines for fuel efficiency set by U.S. Environmental Protection Agency of 60%-80%.

-- An insert designed to heat 1,500 square feet will burn for three to five hours before you need to reload—a lot less hassle than tending an open fireplace.
+- They can burn for three to five hours before you need to add wood.

-- Firewood is an economical fuel in many regions, costing just $922 per year to heat a typical home when the wood is burned efficiently.
+- Firewood is an economical fuel in many regions, costing just $922/year to heat a typical home when the wood is burned efficiently.
 If you cut the wood yourself, it might even be free.
 If you buy, you support local jobs.